knela96/SpaceWars-MultiplayerGame/README.md

 	- All Game Mechanics (Scores,Spaceship Level Up,Restore Life)

 ### Joan:
-	- Packets Redundancy (Completely achieved)
-		Each client will send the inputs from the players multiple times (if needed) to the server to make sure all of them are read.
+	- Packets Redundancy (Achieved but there are some BUGS present) Each client will send the inputs from the players multiple times (if needed) to the server to make sure all of them are read.
 The server keeps track of the last inputs sent by each client, so no rebundant inputs are sent).